 - If excavation work must take place under a tree, a Parks Permit and an Arborist are required.

-Who to hire for Your NYC Water Main Repair job
+Who to hire for Your NYC Water Service Line Repair job

 Balkan Sewer And Water Main Service is NYC’s largest sewer and water main repair company.
 It was founded in 1952, and has been in continuous operation for over 67 years.
 Couple our dependability and experience with a uniform pricing policy, and it makes the Balkan Team your Number 1 choice for any house sewer or water main work.

 Contact Balkan for a free and no-obligation site visit.
 Expert advice and service are available 7 days a week, and after-hours as well.
+All of our site visits include expert advice, with no obligation to hire.
 Our commitment to your satisfaction is company-wide and spans two generations.